-In Y10 teacher assessments are entered using GCSE fine grades, with each fine grade being worth 0.3333 points (e.g. a grade 5 is worth 5.3333 points).
-These grades are then used to measure the amount of progress a student needs to make to achieve their end of year target using the following descriptors - 'working towards', 'on track' and 'working above'.
+In Y10 teacher assessments are entered using GCSE fine grades.
+These grades are then used to measure the amount of progress a student needs to make to achieve their end of year target using the following descriptors - 'working towards', 'on track', 'potential to exceed' and 'Met or exceeded'.